prabiz07/Todo-App/README.md

 This is a simple todo list app that i built in javascript practise project.
 It includes features like add tasks, delete tasks, clear tasks mark as completed and Data saved through local storage.

 ## Built With
-The open source frameworks that i used while building this projects are:
+The open source libraries that i used while building this projects are:
 * [Bootstrap](https://getbootstrap.com)
 * [Font Awesome](https://fontawesome.com)